Bad blood. Lyles shoved by Bednarek after his win in 200 meters at US nationals

 Bednarek’s answer was a two-handed shove in the back after the finish line, some more heated words and a challenge for a rematch that can’t come soon enough.

-U.S. track championships turned physical Sunday, with Lyles and Bednarek getting involved in a shoving and shouting match as they crossed the finish line of a hotly contested 200-meter final.
+U.S. track championships turned physical Sunday, with Lyles and Bednarek getting involved in a shoving and shouting match as they crossed the finish line of a hotly contested 200-meter final at Hayward Field in Eugene, Oregon.

 “Like I’ve said before, Noah’s going be Noah,” Bednarek said.
 “If he wants to stare me down, that’s fine.”

-Lyles reeled in Bednarek to win in 19.63 seconds for a .04-second victory that sets up a rematch at world championships, on Sept.
+Lyles reeled in Bednarek and crossed in 19.63 seconds for a .04-second victory that sets up a rematch at world championships, on Sept.
 19 in Tokyo.

 The best action in Round 1 came after the finish line.
-There was jawing, the shove and, then, Lyles turning around, backpedaling, reaching his arms out and hopping like a boxer before lobbing a few more choice words at Bednarek.
+There was jawing, the shove and, then, Lyles turning around, backpedaling, reaching his arms out and bouncing up and down like a boxer before lobbing a few more choice words at Bednarek.

 Their argument bled into the start of what is normally a celebratory NBC winner's interview.